Mikaela/mikaela.github.io/articles/guides/GPG/GPG.html.md

 > y

+###### Setting preferred keyserver of the key.

+Preferred keyserver is where the key is refreshed when someone runs "gpg2 --refresh-keys".

+To set it run

+> gpg2 --edit-key KEYID

+> keyserver

+and enter the keyserver address, for example hkp://pool.sks-keyservers.net (I recommend this keyserver).

 #### Step 1: Importing old key

 You can import your old private key same way as you import public keys.
 This means: